WestlakeAPC/swift-style-guide/README.md

 ## Smiley Face

-Smiley faces are a very prominent style feature of the [raywenderlich.com](https://www.raywenderlich.com/) site!
+Smiley faces and emoticons are a very prominent style feature of our code and culture!
 It is very important to have the correct smile signifying the immense amount of happiness and excitement for the coding topic.
 The closing square bracket `]` is used because it represents the largest smile able to be captured using ASCII art.
 A closing parenthesis `)` creates a half-hearted smile, and thus is not preferred.

 **Preferred:**
 ```